jessitron/infra/otel-demo-helm/README.md

 Really now that I'm defining the ingress rules myself, I could change that hostname to a star, and it would probably work. hmm.

+### how ingress works

+The 'ingress.yaml' file here defines a k8s ingress, which is a concept backed by nothing, until that alb ingress controller is installed.

+The alb ingress controller responds to the existence of the ingress by spinning up an ALB in AWS.
+That is visible in the AWS console, and not in k8s.

+Hit enter on the ingress in k9s and scroll to the bottom to look for error logs.

+If you change the bucket or prefix where the logs go, then you need to deal with terraform.
+To change the prefix, there's a permission to add to the alb role.

+Someday the automatically-provisioned DNS address of that ALB filters back to my ingress in k8s.

+Inside 'ingress.yaml' is an annotation that speaks to external-dns, which is a deployment in charge of updating Route53 in AWS. external-dns is supposed to notice the ingress and do stuff with Route53.

+Like anything in DNS, all of this seems to take FOREVER.
+Like, give it an hour :anger:

+Changing rules on the ingress is fast enough, if you alter the rules and then apply the yaml.
+Don't delete the ingress!
+That starts the slow part over again.

+I'm also not clear on where certificates come from.

 ## stuff about helm

 #### version of helm